suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 {{encryption-info-consumed-with-write}} illustrates the Directive Write.
-The encrypted payload specified with parameter-content, namely h'EA1...CED' in the example, is decrypted using the SUIT_Encryption_Info structure referred to by parameter-encryption-info, i.e. h'D86...1F0'.
+The encrypted payload specified with parameter-content, namely h'EA1...CED' in the example, is decrypted using the SUIT_Encryption_Info structure referred to by parameter-encryption-info, i.e., h'D86...1F0'.
 The resulting plaintext payload is stored into component #0.

 ~~~